-- 1. Flora of Virginia (Weakley et al 2015).
-This is the best single reference for West Virginia, including all but a handful of West Virginia species.
-It is available in book form and as a user-friendly Android/iOS app with graphical and text keys and some line drawings. - 2.
-Flora of West Virginia (Strausbaugh and Core 1978).
-Book: outdated and incomplete but a good secondary reference, with West Virginia habitats and line drawings of most species. - 3.
+- 3. Flora of West Virginia (Strausbaugh and Core 1978).
+Book: outdated and incomplete but a good secondary reference, with West Virginia habitats and line drawings of most species. - 4.
 Aquatic and Wetland Plants of Northeastern North America Vols I-II.
 (Crow and Hellquist 2000 & 2006).
 Book: easy-to-use keys and detailed line drawings.
-Does not include all WV wetland species. - 4.
+Does not include all WV wetland species. - 5.
 Flora of North America (FNA 1993+).
 Book: excellent but not all families have been completed.
-Volumes 22-25 (grasses, sedges, rushes) are particularly helpful. - 5.
-Flora of the Southern and Mid-Atlantic States (Weakley 2015).
-Available as an electronic book (free pdf download) or iOS "FloraQuest" app.
-Includes the entire flora of WV, with excellent technical keys, which can be filtered by state. - 6.
+Volumes 22-25 (grasses, sedges, rushes) are particularly helpful. - 6.
 In areas with Internet connections, or for office use, the "GoBotany" website has excellent, well-illustrated keys covering many, but not all, West Virginia species.